junheoucal/UCalgary-Course-Explorer/README.md

 A web app that explores the different courses offered at the University of Calgary

+Currently not deployed - Visit the User Manual for more details!

 ## Installation and Setup Instructions

 Clone this repository to your machine.